-Administrative Assistant
+Research Assistant

-Administrative Assistants work under the supervision of either staff or faculty in a research or office setting.
-The time spent on administrative activities will be determined by the needs of the office or a specific project/goal and will be clearly communicated to the student when the assignment is made.
-Biology administrative assistants are normally appointed at 0.45 FTE.
+Research Assistants work under the supervision of faculty in a research setting.
+The goals of the research proposal and experimental results set the requirements for the time to be spent in research activities.
+These should be discussed with the faculty or PI on the grant in advance.
+Biology research assistants are normally appointed at 0.45 FTE.